mhendrey/triton-translation-example/README.md

 ```

 ## Seamless-M4T-v2-Large
-Once we know the source language from fasttext, we will tranlsate the input text from
-the source language into English.
-This leverages the SeamlessM4Tv2ForTextToText (large)
+For translation, we use the SeamlessM4Tv2ForTextToText (large) model in Transformers.
-model in Tranformers.
+By specifying that we just want the ForTextToText, we save some GPU RAM by not also
+loading in the audio model.
+To further save space, the model is loaded with torch_dtype
+of float16 instead of using the default float32.
+This saves about 1/2 the GPU RAM as
+well.
+This model will take in the text to be translated, what language the source text
+is, and finally what language do we want the text translated into.

+NOTE: Transformers only takes in src_lang:str and tgt_lang:str.
+This seems to imply
+that if you want to do batch processing that a batch must be all the same src_lang
+and all must have the same tgt_lang too.
+This seems highly restrictive and requires
+further investigation.

 ### Input
 Similar to the fasttext-language-identification model, the input text has a datatype of
 TYPE_STRING in the config.pbtxt file.
 Again, despite the name, incoming requests must
-treat these like bytes and decode them back into strings.
+treat these like bytes and decode them back into strings in TritonPythonClass.execute()

-In addition to the INPUT_TEXT, the Seamless-M4T model also takes a second input called
+In addition to the INPUT_TEXT, the Seamless-M4T model also takes in two additional
-LANG_ID.
-This is the source language ID that must be provided when performing the
-translation.
+inputs, SRC_LANG and TGT_LANG.
+These specify the original language of the text and what
+language to translate into.
+Both are treated as type TYPE_STRING as well.

 ### Output
 Python string of the translated input text is returned.